 The International School of Lusaka, founded in 1963, is one of the oldest international schools on the continent of Africa and is currently the third largest such school in the Association of International Schools in Africa.
 There are over 650 students from over 50 different countries and the teaching staff consists of over 60 professional educators from 14 countries.
 The School is overseen by a Board of Governors, 9 of whom are elected by the ISL Association.
 The Association is composed of the parents of the students attending ISL and the professional teaching staff.
 The administration of the school is directed by the Head of School, who is supported by the Primary Principal, the Secondary School Principal and the Finance Manager.

-|2.||To develop the habits of mind necessary for independent, creative and critical thinking, and effective communication.|
+|•||To develop the habits of mind necessary for independent, creative and critical thinking, and effective communication.|

-|6.||To develop an appreciation for self and others in the diverse ISL community and beyond.|
+|•||To nurture an appreciation for self and others within the diverse ISL community and beyond.|

-|8.||To provide comprehensive community service opportunities designed to foster individual, community and global awareness and social responsibilities.|
+|•||To provide opportunities which develop an awareness of individual, community and global rights and responsibilities.|